Advice & Support

 Managing incontinence may be easier than you imagine.
 TENA have a range of products, specifically designed for males.
 From small, anatomically designed Shields and Guards and Pants that look and feel like regular underwear.

-If you’re unused to protective products, the initial thought can be daunting, but you’ll be surprised how discreet and comfortable they are.
-You can read more about how they work and tips on using them on this link. (link to Male Pads article – yet to be published) discreetly.
+If you’re not used to protective products, the initial thought can be daunting, but you’ll be surprised how discreet and comfortable they are.
+You can read more about how they work and tips on using them on this link

 If you’re not sure which product is right for you, head over to the TENA Product Finder which will step you through your condition and suggest product choices.
 You can then request a FREE sample which will be posted out to you in discreet, unbranded packaging.